liborty/fdiv/README.md

 ### Introduction

-This Bash script takes two integer arguments: numerator and denominator.
+**fdiv** bash script takes two integer arguments: numerator and denominator.

 It returns a fixed point number division result to the best possible precision allowed by signed 64 bit integers, rounded to the nearest next digit.

 Saves having to use bulky external facilities in subshells, such as `awk,dc,bc`, for very simple calculations.

+**fadd** takes two positive fixed point numbers, such as produced by the above, and adds them up.

+Other operators are still to come.

 ### Installation

-Simply place the **fdiv** script in any directory in your search path, such as $HOME/bin, /usr/local/bin, or specify its path when invoking it.
-Make sure that it has execute permissions.
+Simply place the **fdiv** and **fadd** scripts in any directory in your search path, such as $HOME/bin, /usr/local/bin, or specify its path when invoking it.
+Make sure that they have  execute permissions.

 ### Example Usage
    $(fdiv -2 3) returns -0.666666666666666667
+   $(fadd 9.876543 0.987) returns 10.863543

 ### Features